kencormican/milestoneProjectTwo/READMe.md

 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used for the footer nav icon for aesthetic and UX purposes.
 1. [jQuery 3.5.1:](https://jquery.com/)
+    - The project uses JQuery to simplify DOM manipulation.
-    - jQuery was used to enhance the default Bootstrap navbar behaviour, to alter the tile at different breakpoints and to make the table & Pie Chart displays more interactive.
+    - In particular jQuery was used to enhance the default Bootstrap navbar behaviour, to alter the title at different breakpoints and to make the table & Pie Chart displays more interactive.
 1. [jQuery.csv:](https://github.com/typeiii/jquery-csv)
     - jQuery.csv was used to process the CSV data into arrays before rendering the Heat Map and table to the web page.
 1. [Git](https://git-scm.com/)